Maurice Hope

-Maurice Hope (born 6 December 1951) is a British former boxer, who was world junior middleweight champion.
+Maurice Hope GCH OBE (born 6 December 1951) is a British former boxer, who was world junior middleweight champion.
 Born in Antigua, he grew up in Hackney, London.
 He represented Great Britain at the 1972 Summer Olympics in Munich, West Germany.

+He is a Recipient of the Order of Princely Heritage.

 Boxing career

 Amateur career

 Maurice Hope was born in St. John's, Antigua, and moved at a very young age to the UK.
 Hope's aptitude towards boxing was evident early in childhood; he began to train as a very young boy.
 Hope went on to box at the 1972 Summer Olympics, where he would lose to German boxer János Kajdi in the quarter finals.

 Professional career

 Hope made his professional debut on 18 June 1973, defeating John Smith by decision in eight rounds at Nottingham.

 On Hope's second fight, held on 25 September of that year, he scored his first knockout win, a victory in three rounds over Len Gibbs in Shoreditch.
 Hope won his first four professional fights.

 On 21 November, he suffered his first defeat, being beaten by Mickey Flynn over eight rounds by decision.

 After that loss, Hope went on to win five fights in a row, four by knockout, before winning his first regional belt, when he beat Larry Paul, 5 November 1974, by a knockout in round eight of a fifteen-round bout, at Wolverhampton, to win the British Jr. Middleweight title.

 Hope then won three more fights, including one (a fourth-round knockout of Don Cobbs on 11 February 1975 at Royal Albert Hall) which was refereed by legendary referee Harry Gibbs, who also oversaw the refereeing of the Wilfredo Gómez-Carlos Zarate bout, among many other famous fights.

 After these three wins, Hope went up in weight to fight for the vacant British Middleweight title, vacated by Kevin Finnegan, who, in turn, lost four times to Alan Minter.
 On 10 June, Hope was defeated by knockout for the first time, losing to Bunny Sterling in the eighth round for that regional title.

 Hope's career took on an upwards movement after the loss to Sterling.
 He followed that loss with a knockout in a rematch against Larry Paul on 30 September at London's Empire Pool.
 This was the beginning of a four knockout win streak that took him to fight Tony Poole, 12 April 1976, for the vacant British Commonwealth Jr. Middleweight title.
 He won the regional belt by knocking out Poole in the twelfth round, and, after one more win, he met future world Middleweight champion Vito Antuofermo, on 10 October, at Rome, Italy, for the European Boxing Union's Jr. Middleweight title.
 Hope conquered his third regional title by knocking out Antuofermo (who would later last the full fifteen rounds in a fight with Marvin Hagler), in the fifteenth and last round.
 This bout was Hope's first fight abroad.